The name stands for "Watch Reconnaissance".

 WatchRecon indexes listings from popular watch forums automatically.
 I recommend posting your for-sale listing on a forum such as watchuseek.com.
 Once it's there, WatchRecon will pick it up automatically within about 10 to 30 minutes.

 WatchRecon helps connect private sellers and buyers together, and the transactions are entirely between the two parties.
 Both parties need to exercise caution and due diligence.
-There are unfortunately bad people who take advantage of the trust from the communities, but for most part it's a pretty good and useful market place.
+There are unfortunately bad people who take advantage of the trust from the communities, but for the most part it's a pretty good and useful market place.

 If you are new to the watch communities and based in USA or Canada, I recommend joining the major forums around here, such as watchuseek.com and timezone.com (both free memberships).
 There are many sellers and buyers alike on these communities and being a member allows you to send private messages to each other.
 By participating in these online discussions and building a history of posts, its also a way to establish your own credibility to other users.